—Sun Tsu, Ancient Chinese Military strategist

 The Rhodes, in considering the expansion opportunities, decided to seek outside expertise to accelerate the process.
 They contacted Andres Holm at Certio Group for advice.
 Certio Group is a business consulting firm based in Winnipeg, Canada that offers a variety of services including assistance with funding acquisition, developing business plans and proposals, market research, strategic planning and business development.

 Andres Holm, Certio Group’s Managing Partner, met with the Rhodes and proposed a rapid response plan to get them started on a solid foundation.
-There were a number of key components:
+There were some key components:

 - The Rhodes had to be actively involved every step of the way.
 They had to know as much about the plan as Certio Group’s staff.
 Ultimately, they had to own it.